 Stephen D. Ishmael was NASA's X-33 Deputy Manager for Flight Test and Operation.
-He has also served as Special Assistant to the Director of the NASA Dryden Flight Research Center for X-33, and before assuming that position in 1996, he was manager of Dryden's Reusable Launch Vehicle (RLV) programs.
+He has also served as Special Assistant to the Director of the NASA Dryden (now Armstrong) Flight Research Center for X-33, and before assuming that position in 1996, he was manager of Dryden's Reusable Launch Vehicle (RLV) programs.

 From 1977 until the spring of 1995, he was a research pilot at Dryden.
 He was the chief project pilot on two major aeronautical research programs there, the SR-71 High Speed Research project and the F-16XL Laminar Flow Technology project.

 Other Dryden flight projects he was involved in include the X-29 Forward Swept Wing/Technology Demonstrator aircraft on which he actively participated in the development and planning phases, the Advanced Fighter Technology Integration F-16 (AFTI F-16), the F-8 Digital Fly-By-Wire, and the F-14 spin research projects.